 Convincing a Judge to Lower the Initial Bail

-You can represent yourself, but suspects typically benefit from legal representation at a bail hearing.
+Suspects typically benefit from legal representation at a bail hearing.
 Experienced attorneys know the factors that particular judges find important when considering a request for lowered bail or O.R. release.
 In addition, attorneys normally discuss cases with prosecutors before the bail hearing, and sometimes can assure the judge that the charges are not as serious as they look on paper.
 Finally, the simple truth is that judges often take attorneys’ arguments more seriously than those of self-represented defendants.

-If you haven’t done so already, hire a lawyer.
-Judges can always reconsider bail, and may lower bail when they receive information—from an attorney—that they were previously unaware of.
+Also consider that judges can always reconsider bail, and may lower bail when they receive information—from an attorney—that they were previously unaware of.
 (For further information, see Can you appeal a judge's bail order?)